reinbugnot/ntu-ms-artificial-intelligence/README.md

 Welcome to my GitHub repository, which contains the coursework and assignments I completed during my Master of Science in Artificial Intelligence (MSAI) program at Nanyang Technological University, Singapore.
 Each folder in this repository represents a specific course I took, and within each folder, you will find the papers, reports, and assignments I submitted throughout the program.

+Please note that this repo may not be comprehensive and may not necessarily represent the full content of the corresponding courses.

 ## Course Folders